Charlbury: Parish church

 The Church of England parish church of St Mary the Virgin is by tradition associated with Saint Diuma, the 7th-century first Bishop of Mercia.
-By 1197 or 1198 the church belonged to Eynsham Abbey, which held the advowson of the parish until the Dissolution of the Monasteries in the 16th century.
+By 1197 or 1198 the church belonged to Eynsham Abbey, which held the advowson of the parish until the Dissolution of the Monasteries in the 16th century, after which it passed to St John's College, Oxford.
 The arcade between the nave and north aisle is Norman.
 In the 13th century the building was greatly enlarged: the chancel was extended eastwards and the south aisle, west tower and north and south chapels were added.
 In the 14th century the present Decorated Gothic east windows of the chancel and south chapel were added.
 During or before the 15th century the north aisle was widened.
 In the 15th century Perpendicular Gothic additions were made to the building: the tower was extended higher and a west door was inserted in its base, a clerestory was added to the nave and new windows were inserted in both aisles.

 In the 16th century the Perpendicular Gothic south porch was added.
 Two wooden galleries were added, possibly in the 18th century.
 In the 18th or early in the 19th century most of the windows lost their tracery.
 The church includes memorials to Elizabeth Norborne, Dowager Viscountess Hereford (d.1742).
 In 1856 the Gothic Revival architect G.E.
 Street had the galleries removed and the church refitted with new pews, and in 1874 the chancel was rebuilt to the designs of another Gothic Revival architect, Charles Buckeridge.
 Early in the 1990s an extensive reordering saw the pews removed and the main altar moved to the west end.
 The organ is a two-manual Wyvern digital instrument, installed in 2010 to replace a Makin digital in place since 1990.
 The bell tower has a ring of six bells, all cast in 1716 by Abraham I Rudhall of Gloucester plus a Sanctus bell cast by an unknown founder in about 1599.